 This category reflects the growing trend in Leeds restaurants delivering food on the move – we’re talking about stalls, pop-ups and, yes, more well established places too which go out of their way to offer customers something to suit their busy lifestyle, without sacrificing quality.
 It’s quality food which has spread far beyond its country of origin.

-The event will take place on Monday 12th March 2018 At The Centenary Pavilion, Leeds United, Elland Road, LS11 0ES.
+The Oliver Awards 2018 will take place at The Centenary Pavilion, Leeds United, Elland Road, LS11 0ES.